 Tom determines that his swing speed is 80 mph because his drives usually carry 170 yards; that translates to 3 compression bars -Soft.
 Tom will get his longest distance playing balls measuring the SFT. range on the ProCheck.®

 Bill is a long ball hitter - 260 yard drives with a 110 MPH swing speed; that translates to 6 compression bars - FRM.
 Bill will get his longest distance playing balls measuring the FRM. range on the ProCheck.®

 Temperature changes make a difference.

 On a very hot day, the ball loses compression and you should play a harder ball than usual.
 On a cold day, the ball gets harder and you should play a softer ball to get the maximum distance.
-So whether you are teeing it up on a Saturday morning with a brand new ball or just reaching into your bag for something white — the compression may be much different than what you want and that will affect your distance by 10-20%.
+So whether you are teeing it up on a Saturday morning with a brand new ball or just reaching into your bag for something white — the compression may be much different than what you want and that will affect your distance by at least 10-20 yards.
 Now you can test your golf ball’s compression with a sophisticated hand held device that will give you confidence that the ball you are playing is right for you.
 You can be sure the compression of that ball matches your swing speed.